What is a polyhedron

 |Regular prism||Irregular prism|

-Pyramids are polyhedra that has a polygon as its base and triangles as all its other faces.
-A pyramid is also typically named by the shape of its polygonal base.
+Pyramids are polyhedra that have polygons as bases and triangles as all other faces.
+A pyramid is typically named by the shape of its polygonal base.

 |Regular pyramid||Irregular pyramid|